jidanni/gdal/doc/source/drivers/raster/vrt.rst

 .vrt Format
 -----------

-A `XML schema of the GDAL VRT format <https://raw.githubusercontent.com/OSGeo/gdal/master/data/gdalvrt.xsd>`_ is available.
+A `XML schema of the GDAL VRT format frmts/vrt/data/gdalvrt.xsd

+An XML schema of the GDAL VRT format is provided in :source_file:`frmts/vrt/data/gdalvrt.xsd`.

 Virtual files stored on disk are kept in an XML format with the following elements.